PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 Non-goals:

-- Due to the relatively short length of a session compared to your PSReadline history, PowerShell session history is not part of the historical suggestion
 - The extension framework doesn't allow a plugin implementation to call into the Runspace where PSReadLine is running when providing predictive suggestions.
 - VSCode implementation.
 We agree this is important for a consistent experience and are working to